fdmsantos/MyDocs/docs/unix/commands/disks.md

 /dev/VG1/LV1 /mnt/LV1-mount ext4 defaults 0 0 # Add This Line

-# Can edit first the /etc/fsatab file and after do mount -a instead mount command
+# Can edit first the /etc/fsatab file and after do mount -a (mount everything in /etc/fstab file) instead mount command
 ```

 # Share Disk